openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

   top layer to avoid IP/mac collision if they are allocated separately in bottom pods.

-After cross pod L2 networking is introduced, the L3 bridge network should be updated too.
+After cross Neutron L2 networking is introduced, the L3 bridge network should be updated too.

 L3 bridge network N-S (North-South):

-* For each tenant, one cross pod N-S bridge network should be created for router N-S inter-connection.
+* For each tenant, one cross Neutron N-S bridge network should be created for router N-S inter-connection.
 Just replace the current VLAN N-S bridge network to corresponding Shared VxLAN or Mixed VLAN/VxLAN.

 L3 bridge network E-W (East-West):